 Presentations & Workshops

 Over the years, Corporate Rebels has grown into much more than just a blog.
 By expanding our activities we’ve been able to grow our impact around the world.
-Here’s an overview of the things we do.
+Here’s an overview of our talks and workshops.

 On a monthly basis, we present our findings at companies and conferences all around the world.
 We share how to create radically inspiring workplaces.
 We combine research, trends, success factors, best practices, myths, and pitfalls that we picked up while visiting 100+ workplace pioneers around the world.